Fifert2/CSCMS-Photo-Automation/README.md

 ### Configuration outside the processing code

-Platform dimensions and environment-specific settings are stored separately, making the workflow easier to update without rewriting the image-processing logic.
+Platform dimensions and environment-specific settings are stored separately, making the workflow easier to update without rewriting the image-processing logic..

 ### Original media protection